needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-HairShader.png)

 The Hair Shader is purpose-built to accurately render realistic hair in your Unity Project.
 It uses an improved Kajiya Kay lighting model which features better energy conservation and provides you with more flexibility.
-For more information, including a full list of Shader properties, see the [Hair Shader](hair-shader.md) and [Hair Master Stack](master-stack-hair.md) documentation.
+For more information, including a full list of Shader properties, see the [Hair Shader documentation](Master-Node-Hair.md).

 ### Fabric Shader

 ![](Images/HDRPFeatures-FabricShader.png)

 The Fabric Shader allows you to render realistic fabric Materials in HDRP.
 You can use the cotton wool or silk lighting model to create a wide variety of fabrics.
-For more information, including a full list of Shader properties, see the [Cotton/Wool Shader](cotton-wool-shader.md), [Silk Shader](silk-shader.md), and [Fabric Master Stack](master-stack-fabric.md) documentation.
+For more information, including a full list of Shader properties, see the [Fabric Shader documentation](Master-Node-Fabric.md).

 ### AxF Shader